Elektrobit/crinit/README.md

 ```
 ci/build.sh
 ```
-which will compile `crinit`, the client library and crinit-ctl for ARM64 and for x86_64 as well as an x86_64 RPM.
+which will compile `crinit`, the client library and crinit-ctl for ARM64 and for x86_64 as well as a suite of RPMs.
 The doxygen documentation is built as well.
 The script will copy relevant build artifacts to `result/`.

 Afterwards, it is possible to run (also inside the container)